BenBowers/MWAtdr/README.md

 - Python.
 Targeted version 3.8.2.
 - Pytest.
 Targeted version 4.6.9.
 - `mwatdr_utils`.
 Please see `mwatdr_utils/README.md` for its requirements.

+Note: "targeted version" means the version the software is guaranteed to work with.
+Similar versions that aren't significantly older or newer may also work.

 ## Building and Running `main` for Use on Garrawarla